stevedatadog/katacoda-scenarios/dd101-npm/step1.md

 Configuring NPM on a host, Kubernetes, or ECS is similar, and covered in the NPM Installation documentation.

-In the next step, we'll start up the application and generate some network traffic to observe in the Datadog App.
+In the next step, we'll get familiar with the Storedog application and look at its network data in the Datadog App.